kynan/wolfhpc2012/slides.md

 ### Imperial College London
 ### <sup>3</sup> EPCC, University of Edinburgh

+!NOTES

+Thank you Ram for the kind introduction and thanks to all of you for making it here so early.
+Good morning and welcome, my name is Florian from Imperial College London.
+I would like to present to you today work I've done with a number of collaborators on the PyOP2 framework for parallel computations on unstructured meshes and specifically how we use PyOP2 to deliver performance-portable finite-element simulations and get them in the hand of domain specialists.

 !SLIDE left

 # Computational science is hard

 ## Radical paradigm shifts in CSE due to many-core computing
-* Scientists have to rewrite and hand-tune for each emerging platform
+* Scientists have to rewrite and hand-tune scientific codes for each newly emerging platform
 * Barrier: inhibits efficient utilisation of state-of-the-art computational resources

-## Generative (meta)programming offers a solution
+## Generative (meta)programming is the solution
-* Generate platform-specific implementations instead of hand-coding them
+* Generate platform-specific implementations from a common source instead of hand-coding them
 * Tailor to characteristics of the hardware and problem

 !NOTES

-# FEM is a versatile tool for science and engineering

-## Tsunami simulation of the Hokkaido-Nansei-Oki tsunami of 1993

-<iframe width="640" height="360" src="http://www.youtube.com/embed/Y6mM_PCNhq0?rel=0" frameborder="0" allowfullscreen></iframe>

-The simulation was carried out with the [Fluidity multi-phase CFD code](http://amcg.ese.ic.ac.uk/index.php?title=FLUIDITY) solving the non-hydrostatic Navier-Stokes equations, using a [free surface and wetting and drying algorithm](http://amcg.ese.ic.ac.uk/index.php?title=Wetting_and_Drying) (courtesy [Simon Funke](http://www3.imperial.ac.uk/people/s.funke09/)).
+Many of you I assume are computational scientists and will have experienced the radical paradigm shift many-core architectures have brought to the field and the challenges we face trying to make efficient use of them.
+Computational science is hard, scientific codes are complex and having to rewrite and hand-tune them for a new platform is a daunting, tedious and error-prone task.
+Porting takes a lot of resources and is therefore not always feasible even if desired.
+This creates a significant barrier when it comes to efficient utilisation of state-of-the-art computational resources as we see them deployed more and more widely.
+If not overcome, this barrier will inhibit progress in computational science in the years to come.

+Fortunately there is a solution to overcoming this challenge, which is generative metaprogramming.
+By that we mean automatically generating a variety of platform-specific implementations from a single common source.
+Ideally this specification is at a much higher level of abstraction than the low-level implementation to be generated.
+Generating code at runtime we can not only tailor to the characteristics of the hardware we want to run on but also the problem we want to solve.

 !SLIDE huge

 # The challenge

-> How do we get performance portability for the finite element method without sacrificing generality?
+> How do we get performance-portable finite element solvers that are efficient, generic and easy to use in the hands of domain scientists?

+!NOTES

+The specific challenge I want to address today is performance-portability for the finite element method.
+What we really want to do is get efficient, generic and easy-to-use finite element solvers in the hands of domain scientists.

+You'll notice that I use generality and efficiency in the same sentence.
+These are goals that are usually seen as conflicting, but the strategies and tools I am going to show you now allow us to attain both of these conflicting goals at the same time.

 !SLIDE left